 Ameren Transmission Company of Illinois (ATXI), Missouri Joint Municipal Electric Utility Commission (MJMEUC) and Ameren Missouri are working together to build a more reliable and resilient energy grid for the future.
 The Northern Missouri Grid Transformation Program is a portfolio of new energy projects that includes more than 255 miles of new 345 kV transmission lines developed in two phases across northern Missouri.

 Phase 1 of the program includes the Fairport-Denny-Iowa/Missouri Border Project (FDIM) and the Maywood-Mississippi River Crossing (MMRX) Project.
 The first phase projects are located in Worth, Gentry, DeKalb and Marion counties with approximately 53 miles of new transmission line and a new substation.
-On July 16, 2024, after careful consideration of feedback from landowners, community members, interested agencies and local officials, a proposed route was selected and filed with the Missouri Public Service Commission (Mo PSC).

 The Northern Missouri Grid Transformation Program's Phase 2 includes the Denny-Zachary-Thomas Hill-Maywood (DZTM) Project with more than 200 miles of new transmission lines across ten counties in Northern Missouri.
 The DZTM Project is in DeKalb, Daviess, Grundy, Sullivan, Adair, Knox, Lewis, Marion, Macon and Randolph counties.
 The Project also includes upgrades to existing Ameren substations.